jaohenritm/Health-Insurance-Cross-Sell/README.md

 # 5. Deployment
 Our Machine Learning model was hosted in the Heroku (A cloud-based platform) and could be acessed by clinking in the icon below.

-For the business team we created a Google Sheets spreadsheet that the user can insert the attributes of the client and then by clicking on the button, the spreadsheet will return the propensity score of that client by a number that varies from 0 to 1.
+For the business team we created a Google Sheets spreadsheet where the user can insert the attributes of the client and then by clicking on the button, the spreadsheet will return the propensity score of that client by a number that varies from 0 to 1.

 <a href="https://hics-model.herokuapp.com/" target="_blank"><img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" target="_blank"></a>
 </div>